davewalk/did-the-nba-team-win-last-night/README.md

 Team Schedule
 -------------

 The app grabs the schedule of the team from a JSON file that you provide.
 This JSON file is created by a Python script that parses a .csv file.
 Most NBA teams provide their schedule at the [NBA's website](http://www.nba.com).
 Click on "Teams" and your team, then "Schedule."
 Most teams include a .csv file to download, but some do not.
-I was originally going to generate the JSON file for each team, but it got too tedious because they often use different formats and _have to convert start times to  Eastern Standard Time_.
+I was originally going to generate the JSON file for each team, but it got too tedious because they often use different formats and __you have to convert start times to  Eastern Standard Time__.
 So once you have grabbed your team's csv schedule, modify it into this format:

 `10/30/2012,7:00 PM,Quicken Loan Arena,Washington`